erg55/Simon-lab-workshop/README.md

 nano will allow you to edit or create a text document based on the name you give.

-pwd will print your current working directory.
+pwd will Print your current Working Directory.

 EASTER EGG